robtweed/golgi/TUTORIAL.md

             this.html = `${html}`;

-            // assign a default name property to the WebComponent
+            // assign a default, unique name property to the WebComponent
+            //  you may later decide to redefine the name property with a
+            //  more memorable name

             this.name = componentName + '-' + count;
           }